wp-plugins/link-to-bible/readme.txt

 = How can I disable the linking of a bible-reference? = You can mark any text with the css-class 'nolink' to avoid linking it to bibleserver.com; e.g. <code><span class="nolink">Mt 2,10 or Gen 5,11 will not be linked to bibleserver.com</span></code>.

-= I got the error: 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using debian) and restart the (apache) webserver.
+= I got the error (in the log of the webserver): 'Call to undefined function curl_init()' = Please install the curl-library for php5 (package 'php5-curl' using debian) and restart the (apache) webserver.

-= I have a question =
+= I have a question / The plugin does not work  =
-If you have any issues with the plugin, please write to thomas@thkuhlmann.de (german or english).
+If you have any issues with the plugin, please write to mail@thomas-kuhlmann.de (german or english).

 == Changelog ==

 = 1.1.3 =

 - Bugfix regarding issue "unexpected end of file'"
-- Some minor bugfixes
+- Some minor bugfixes, changes

 = 1.1.2 =